-Here are some of the top Vancouver schools offering training, including The Training Company (32 courses), BrainStation (6 courses), and Lighthouse Labs (5 courses).
+Here are some of the top Vancouver schools offering training, including The Training Company (32 courses), Digital Media Academy (7 courses), and BrainStation (6 courses).

 BrainStation is an intensive training provider focused on teaching digital skills and offering full-time diplomas, part-time certificates, and other forms of expertise in time frames of one to twelve weeks.
 BrainStation believes there are different styles of learning and therefore adopts flexible learning options like Online Live, where students can learn virtually.